bruhhh30092012-max/Auto-Clicker-Key-Presser/README.md

 ## License

-This project is licensed under the **PolyForm Noncommercial 1.0.0** License.
+This project is licensed under the **Business Source License 1.1**.

-### ✅ Permitted
+✅ **Permitted**

-- Use the software free of charge for non-commercial purposes.
+- Free to use for personal and internal business/commercial purposes.
-- Copy, share, and modify the source code in accordance with the license terms.
+- Copy, share, and modify the source code.

-### ❌ Prohibited
+❌ **Prohibited**

-- Sell, distribute, or use the software for commercial purposes.
+- Selling the software or offering it as a paid commercial service.
-- Remove or modify the original author attribution (**PardHazuo**).
+- Removing or modifying the original author attribution (**PardHazuo**).